Guide On How To Invest In Yields - Reader Request

 So you’re wondering how to take a look at yields?

-Annaly Capital Management (NLY) has four series of preferred stock.
+Annaly Capital Management (NYSE:NLY) has four series of preferred stock.
 The four usually move in pretty close proximity to each other.
-However, they do separate on occasion and create excellent opportunities for investors to grab one particularly series of the preferred shares.
+However, they do separate on occasion and create excellent opportunities for investors to grab one particular series of the preferred shares.
 Similarly, there are opportunities where it makes great sense to sell one particular series of the preferred shares for Annaly Capital Management.
 When I’m writing about the preferred shares, I discuss stripped dividend yields and stripped prices.
 These are very important metrics for investors to understand when they are evaluating between options for investing in preferred shares.

 Reader Questions

 Lately a few readers have been asking for help with calculations.
 Specifically the readers would like to know more about calculating a stripped dividend yield.
 The stripped dividend yield is particularly important when evaluating preferred shares of stock.
 For mortgage real estate investment trusts, also known as mREITs, the preferred shares often carry yields between 7.5% and 8.5%.
-Most pay their dividends on a quarterly basis, so we can expect that in an efficient market the ex-dividend date should involve a 2% price movement.
+Most pay their dividends on a quarterly basis, so we can expect that in an efficient market, the ex-dividend date should involve a 2% price movement.
 Of course, if there were a completely efficient market, investors would have little reason to do any analysis.

 Stripped Prices Come First